Mom holds separated twin for first time

 - Jadon and Anias McDonald were separated after 27-hour surgery

-(CNN)In what can best be described as a bundle of cuteness, Nicole McDonald held her son Jadon alone for the first time in what she calls "one of the most profound moments of my life."
+(CNN)In what can best be described as a bundle of cuteness, Nicole McDonald held her son Jadon alone for the first time.
+The mother described it as "one of the most profound moments of my life."

 Mom grinned from ear to ear as she cradled the young boy Friday afternoon at a New York hospital, mesmerized by the gaze of his deep brown eyes.
 The precious moment came shortly after doctors removed Jadon's breathing tube, and it came one week after the 27-hour surgery to separate Jadon and his brother Anias, 13-month-old twins who were born conjoined at the head.